ART 101. Art Survey. (2 Credits)

 Exploration of art and architecture from the fourteenth to the sixteenth centuries, in Late Byzantine, Italian and Northern European contexts, including the impact of Protestantism.
 Artists examined include Cimabue, Giotto, Duccio, Masaccio, Fra Angelico, Raphael, Michelangelo, Bellini, Titian, Van Eyck, Van der Weyden, Dürer, Cranach, Holbein, Bruegel, and many others.
 Special attention is given to the way the Protestant Reformation conflicted with and was propagated by artistic production.
 Alternate years in Spring semester.
-Enrollment priority given to Art History majors.
 NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.

 Tags: HP, VPAV

 ART 375.
 Studies in Studio Art.
 (2 or 3 Credits)

 Selected specialized areas of studio art as announced.

 ART 381.
 New Media Art & Criticism.
 (3 Credits)

 A workshop exploring the aesthetics of new screen media and digital interfaces.
 Assignments and projects will explore digital convergence, digital interactivity, digital spaces, digital temporalities, and digital narratives.
 Prerequisite: ART 318 or 326 or 383 or 383.
 Also, by consent of instructor.